 GLBT Historical Society Museum (San Francisco)

-The GLBT Historical Society Museum, located in Castro District, is the first stand-alone museum of gay, lesbian, bisexual, and transgender history and culture in the United States.
+The GLBT Historical Society Museum, located in the Castro District, is the first stand-alone museum of gay, lesbian, bisexual, and transgender history and culture in the United States.
 While designed primarily with an adult audience in mind, they welcome families and children.

 Location: 4127 18th Street, San Francisco